mazdakb/django-naqsh/docs/project-generation-options.rst

 use_heroku:
     Indicates whether the project should be configured so as to be deployable to Heroku_.

+use_grappelli:
+    Indicates whether the project should be configured to use `Django Grappelli`_.

+use_cors_headers:
+    Indicates whether the project should be configured to use `Django CORS Headers`_.

 ci_tool:
     Select a CI tool for running tests.
 The choices are: